meob/my2Collector/README.md

 ## Version support

-My2 can connect to any version of MySQL, MariaDB, Percona, or other forks but... with old MySQL releases many statistics not available.
-My2 Collector uses a Scheduled Job which is available since MySQL 5.1.
+my2 can connect to any version of MySQL, MariaDB, Percona, or other forks but... with old MySQL releases many statistics not available. my2 uses a Scheduled Job which is available since MySQL 5.1 (2008).
 PROCESSLIST table is available since 5.1.7 while GLOBAL_STATUS is available since 5.1.12.
 The PERFORMANCE_SCHEMA was introduced in 5.5 version and greatly enhanched in 5.6 version.
-There are many little differences between different MySQL versions: My2 is aware of them and tries to collect all the information available.
-My2 gives its best with MySQL 5.7, MySQL 8.0 and MariaDB 10.x with performance schema enabled.
+There are many little differences between different MySQL versions: My2 is aware of them and tries to collect all the information available. my2 gives its best with MySQL 5.7, MySQL 8.0 and MariaDB 10.x with performance schema enabled.